adessoCucumber/Cucumber/README.md

 To start the frontend and backend application: ``npm start``

 ### 1. Prototype
-The scope of the first prototype is to cover web applications and integrate Github.com as issue tracking tool.
-The issues from the Github are used to createTherefore the test scenarios will be only cover some basic web application elements.
+The scope of the first prototype is to cover simple web applications and integrate github.com as s story tracking tool.
+The issues from GitHub are used to create stories (and scenarios) by adding a "story"-tag to them.
+The test scenarios will only cover some basic web application elements and simple steps.
 The first prototype shall include following elements:
 - Button
 - Input field